magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 `Calculate` button.

-You'll receive the infamous `HTTP ERROR: 500` page saying that `clojure.lang.Symbol` it can't be cast to `java.lang.Number`.
+You'll receive the infamous `HTTP ERROR: 500` page saying that `clojure.lang.Symbol` can't be cast to `java.lang.Number`.
 This is a `java.lang.ClassCastException` as you can read from the warning reported at the terminal as well.

 ```clj